frcs/quizml/README.md

 An optional header section can be declared at the start of the yaml file.
 All (key, val) pairs declared in this section will be sent to the template renderer.
-For instance your LaTex template might require information about the exam date, venue, etc. The header must be the first item in the BBYaml file.
+For instance your LaTeX template might require information about the exam date, venue, etc. The header must be the first item in the BBYaml file.

 ```yaml